mnieber/dodo-commands/doc/dodo-command.rst

 Decorators
 ==========

-A Decorator is a class that alters the workings of a DodoCommand class.
-It can extend or modify the arguments that are passed to ``DodoCommand.handle``.
+A Decorator is a class that alters the workings of a Dodo Command script.
+It can extend or modify the arguments that are passed to ``Dodo.runcmd``.
 The decorator should be placed in a ``decorators`` directory inside a commands directory.
 This is illustrated by the following example (note that the decorated DodoCommand instance is passed in as the ``decorated`` argument):

 .. code-block:: python

     # file: my_commands/decorators/debugger.py

     class Decorator:  # noqa
-        def add_arguments(self, decorated, parser):  # noqa
+        def add_arguments(self, parser):  # noqa
             parser.add_argument(
                 '--use-debugger',
                 action='store_true',